eyeyar03/Notes/design-patterns/README.md

 It also places the task of traversal on the iterator object, not on the aggregate, which simplifies the aggregate interface and implementation, and places the responsibility where it should be.

+### Composite Pattern

+Allows you to compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and composition of objects uniformly.

+The Composite Pattern allows us to build structures of objects in the form of trees that contain both composition of objects and individual objects as nodes.

+Using composite structure, we can apply the same operations over both composites and individual objects.
+In other words, in most cases we can ignore the differences between composition of objects and individual objects.

+In tree structure, elements with child elements are called nodes.
+And elements without children are called leaves.